Have a Business Valued by an MBA, CVA, CBI

 Comprehensive Business Valuation

 A comprehensive business valuation that incorporates broad and complex business reviews, financial reviews and analysis.
 This valuation is very defensible.
 It utilizes seven to ten valuation methodologies.
+This valuation is very accurate and very defensible.
 The report is 40-50 pages.
-To view a sample formal valuation – Click Here
+Price: $4,000.
+To view a sample formal valuation – Request Sample

-Because we also provide Mergers & Acquisitions services we are able to offer prices at 25-30% less than that of our competitors.
+Because we also provide Mergers & Acquisitions services we posses greater business valuation knowledge and experience which makes business appraisal work easier for us and therefore we are able to offer prices on business valuations at 30-40% less than that of our competitors.